dart-lang/language/working/augmentation-libraries/feature-specification.md

 `augmented()` as were passed to it.
 It may call it once, more than once, or not at all.

-It is a compile-time error if:
+It is a compile-time error if, after type inheritance:

 *   The signature of the function augmentation does not exactly match the original function.
 This means the return types must be the same; there must